deepthi1107/Prediction-of-scores/README.md

 # Prediction-of-scores
-Prediction of scores on basis of number
+Prediction of scores on basis of number of timr